Principal, Jack A. and Aviva Robinson Chair

 DSO member since 2015

-Alex Kinmonth has recently been appointed Principal Oboe of the Detroit Symphony Orchestra by Leonard Slatkin and can be heard on the DSO’s most recent recordings of Tchaikovsky’s Symphonies 1, 2, 4 and 6.
-He is a graduate of The Juilliard School, where he studied with Nathan Hughes of the Metropolitan Opera.
+Alexander Kinmonth has served as Principal Oboe (Jack A. and Aviva Robinson Chair) of the Detroit Symphony Orchestra since his 2015 appointment by Music Director Laureate Leonard Slatkin.
+He can be heard on the DSO’s recordings of Tchaikovsky’s first, second, fourth, and sixth symphonies.
+Kinmonth is a graduate of The Juilliard School where he studied with Nathan Hughes of the Metropolitan Opera.

-Alex has substituted in the Metropolitan Opera on both oboe and English horn and in the Charleston (SC) Symphony Orchestra.
-This summer Alex participated in the Mainly Mozart Festival in San Diego CA, and the Tanglewood Music Festival in Lenox, MA.
-In previous summers he has attended the Music Academy of the West, the Round Top Institute, and the Aspen Festival, where he received a fellowship in 2014.
-He also participated in the prestigious New York String Orchestra Seminar at Carnegie Hall in 2013.
+Kinmonth has performed as a guest musician with the Metropolitan Opera in New York City on both oboe and english horn and with the Charleston Symphony Orchestra in South Carolina.
+In the summer of 2022, Kinmonth participated in the Mainly Mozart Festival in San Diego, California, and the Tanglewood Music Festival in Lenox, Massachusetts.
+In previous summers, he has attended prestigious music festivals including Music Academy of the West, the Round Top Institute, and the Aspen Music Festival where he received a fellowship in 2014.
+He also participated in the New York String Orchestra Seminar at Carnegie Hall in 2013.

-Although music is the main focus of Alex’s life, he also enjoys a balance of athletic, social, and academic interests.
-He participated in the 2010 National Junior Olympics for fencing, and enjoys soccer and downhill mountain biking.
+Aside from music, Kinmonth has also pursued athletic, social, and academic interests.
+He participated in the 2010 National Junior Olympics for fencing and enjoys soccer and downhill mountain biking.
 He is also the winner of a National Gold Key Award in the Scholastic Art and Writing Awards’ Short Story category.